crsuzh/BORS/_episodes/04-ToolsForCollaboration.md

 We aim to look at CERN's approach to Open Science by reading three articles that appeared in the CERN Courier in 2019, see excerpts below and use the links to read the full articles.

-## Open science: A vision for collaborative, reproducible and reusable research
+## Open science: a vision for collaborative, reproducible and reusable research

 ![]({{ page.root }}/fig/05-CCMarApr19_Openscience.png){: height="200px"}